-A few decades ago if a thief attempted to steal your information they would need to physically get their hands in your pocket.
-As we head into 2020 pickpocketing is a thing of the past, credit card thieves have unfortunately advanced with the times.
-While equipped with a RFID(Radio Frequency Identification) scanner a person can steal your credit cards, gate-access cards or even your driver license information.
-If you recently learned how RFID works you may be concerned of a stranger compromising your personal information without physically touching you.
-We are here to help make products that maximize your RFID blocking, keeping your personal information safe for years to come.
+A few decades ago, if a thief attempted to steal your information, they would need to get their hands in your pocket physically, but as technology advances, pickpocketing is a thing of the past; credit card thieves have unfortunately advanced with the times.
+While equipped with an RFID scanner, a person can steal your credit cards, gate-access cards, or even your driver's license information.
+If you recently learned how RFID works, you may be concerned about a stranger compromising your personal information without physically touching you.
+We are here to help make products that maximize your RFID blocking ability, keeping your data safe for years to come.

-As a civilization we depend on technology more each day.
-We value time and efficiency more than ever, if there is a better way to complete a task we take that route.
-As we evolve RFID will become more widely used, credit card companies will issue more smart cards and more apartment buildings will use RFID tags to provide entry instead of a traditional lock and key.
-Personally, I have lived in a apartment with a RFID tagged key without knowing it could have been compromised.
-Education is key, find out how RFID works and if you have RFID tags in your life that are in need of protection.
-RFID keys are commonly used in high-security occupations, hospitals and government agencies.
-Chances are if you are using a RFID card to access a secure area you have been warned to use RFID blocking wallets!
+As a civilization, we depend on technology more each day.
+We value time and efficiency more than ever; if there is a better way to complete a task, we take that route.
+As we evolve, RFID will become more widely used, credit card companies will issue more smart cards, and more apartment buildings will use RFID tags to provide entry instead of a traditional lock and key.
+I've lived in an apartment with an RFID tagged key without knowing it could have been compromised.
+Education is critical; find out how RFID works and if you have RFID tags in your everyday life that require protection.
+RFID keys are commonly used in high-security occupations, hospitals, and government agencies.
+Chances are, if you are using an RFID card to access a secure area, you have been warned to use RFID blocking products!

 Comments will be approved before showing up.